 Georgia Country Report

-Georgia has been pursuing integration into the Euro-Atlantic structures along with normalising relations with Russia.
-The entry into force of the Association Agreement with EU on 1 July 2016 is likely to improve business environment.
-Trade ties with Russia have improved, but resumption of diplomatic relations remains unlikely due to Russia's recognition of the independence of Georgia's breakaway regions of Abkhazia and South Ossetia following the five-day Russian-Georgian war in August 2008.
-The political system is becoming more stable, having gone through three peaceful electoral cycles since 2012.
-Starting from 28 March 2017, Georgia has had a visa-free regime with the EU, which is likely to increase pro-Western sentiments in public against the backdrop of Russia's attempts toinfluence public opinion through civil society.
+Georgia has been pursuing integration into the Euro-Atlantic structures and normalising relations with Russia.
+The programme unveiled by Prime Minister Mamuka Bakhtadze in July 2018 aims to reduce government, foster entrepreneurship and innovation and remain socially oriented.
+Georgia enjoys the unique trading position of having both an Association Agreement with the EU and a free-trade agreement with China.
+Trade ties with Russia have improved, but resumption of diplomatic relations remains unlikely due to Russia's recognition of the independence of Georgia's breakaway regions Abkhazia and South Ossetia following the five-day Russian-Georgian war in August 2008.
+Since 28 March 2017, Georgia has had a visa-free regime with the EU, which is likely to increase pro-Western sentiments inpublic against the backdrop of Russia's attempts to influence public opinion.

 The Georgian government is keen to attract foreign investments into economy with particular emphasis on developing country's hydropower resources, agriculture, transport and tourism.
 Georgia's commitment to the Association Agreement with the EU is gradually bringing its regulatory and institutional framework into compliance with European standards.
 The breakaway regions Abkhazia and South Ossetia, which are not under the control of the central government, present persistent security concerns, but the resumption of war with either is unlikely at present.
 The government is focused on infrastructure improvements and normalisation of trade relations with Russia.